Habanero IPA is the spicy base for an IPA shandy made with sweet and citrusy mango-lime puree. It’s a beer cocktail perfect for summer.

 It turns out that this combination is called a shandy.
 A shandy is beer mixed with juice or soda.
 Usually it’s lemonade, limeade, or ginger ale, but you can certainly branch out.

-If you’re making this for a party, you can multiply the puree for as many as you’ll need, and mix them up on the spot.
-The recipe below yields about 1 cup, so scoop 1/4 cup into each glass if you’re going the bigger batch route.
+If you’re making this for a party, you can multiply the puree for as many shandies as you think you’ll need, and mix them up on the spot.
+The recipe below yields about one cup of puree for four servings, so scoop 1/4 cup into each glass if you’re going the bigger batch route.

 Mango Habanero IPA Shandy